dardevelin/dbsglinked/README.md

 #### void libglinked_show_list(libglinked_list_t *list, void(*f)(void * ));
 	Shows the full list nodes using the f function passed by parameter to it

+#### void * libglinked_foreach_node(libglinked_list_t * list,void * state, void * ( *action)(void * , void * , void * ), void * param);
+        iterates through each node triggering action function. like so:
+	catch = action(state, node->data, param);
+	this way catch will always contain the result of the last operation.
+	and state can be used to travel data through node calls. data, is the node data to be processed/analised param is so the user can carry any data into the function needed for whatever the process is.

 #### void libglinked_reverse_list(libglinked_list_t *list)
 	Reverses the linked list and sets list as the head;